| Font Size |

 3. Possible Outcomes

-The decision of the SDRCC Complaints Committee shall be the final decision on the Complaint.
+The decision of the SDRCC Professional Conduct Committee shall be the final decision on the Complaint.
 Outcomes will depend on the facts and circumstances of each case.

-If the Executive Director of the SDRCC, the independent investigator, or the Complaints Committee find that a complaint is ineligible, frivolous or unsubstantiated, the Complainant will receive a response outlining the conclusions.
+If the Executive Director of the SDRCC, the independent investigator, or the Professional Conduct Committee find that a complaint is ineligible, frivolous or unsubstantiated, the Complainant will receive a response outlining the conclusions.

-If the Committee finds that a Complaint is substantiated and that a DR service provider breached rules of professional conduct, the outcome may include remediation, a simple warning or reprimand, training, review, observation, or a temporary or permanent removal of the DR service provider from the SDRCC list of arbitrators, mediators and resolution facilitators.
+If the Professional Conduct Committee finds that a complaint is substantiated, the outcome may include remediation, a simple warning or reprimand, training, review, observation, or a temporary or permanent removal of the DR service provider from the SDRCC list of arbitrators, mediators and resolution facilitators.
+In determining what to do on any substantiated complaint, the Professional Conduct Committee may take into account any previous substantiated complaints about the DR service provider.